ON THIS PAGE:

 Always go to the restroom before the concert, even if it’s only a trickle.
 The middle of the third movement of a six movement work is way too late to think about THAT!
 (There has to be at least one rule that even the dimmest of us can master.)

-10A.
-MY PERSONAL GUIDE LINES AS A TEACHER/CONDUCTOR
+10B.
+MY PERSONAL GUIDE LINES AS A TEACHER/CONDUCTOR (Advice to young teachers)

 ESTABLISH A PERSONAL BELIEF ABOUT MUSIC IN GENERAL